Reasonable Accommodations & Professional Placements Project

 Thursday, 3rd June 2021

-The HEA is funding AHEAD to carry out the Reasonable Accommodations and Profession Placements (RAPP) Project, and AHEAD will undertake this in co-operation with the Disability Advisors Working Network (DAWN).
+The HEA is funding AHEAD to carry out the Reasonable Accommodations and Professional Placements (RAPP) Project, and AHEAD will undertake this in co-operation with the Disability Advisors Working Network (DAWN).

 DAWN and AHEAD have collectively identified serious issues arising for students with disabilities undertaking courses/programmes featuring professional placements which have competence standards set by national professional bodies, in terms of accessing appropriate reasonable accommodations to demonstrate their competency.
 These issues are particularly prevalent in health/medical and teaching courses where students are often going in to a placement environment where there may be unfounded fears of risk to student/patient safety raised when students with disabilities are preparing for placement.

 While many professional bodies in these fields have commitments to equality and diversity within their professional standards, AHEAD research highlights that students with disabilities are significantly underrepresented on courses in the fields of ‘Health and Welfare’ and ‘Education’.